jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

-The G shape is most usefully thought of as two different shapes: a bass shape, on the lower pitched strings, and a treble shape, on the higher pitched strings.
+The G shape is most usefully thought of as two different shapes: a bass shape, on the lower strings, and a treble shape, on the upper strings.
 The two shapes are never gripped at the same time, but can easily progress to one another.
 The typical bass shape fingering is `43111x`,